Tebybee8/MECA482_BallNPlate_Team2/README.md

 Figure 4:

 The equations above represent our block diagram respectively for one axis of the 2 degree of freedom ball balancer.
 It follows the format of a standard second-order system therefore we can go ahead and solve for our proportional gain KP and derivative gain KD using our system parameters of percent overshoot, and settling time.
-For our system, we’re using a 10% overshoot, with a 4% settling time of 5 seconds, and a Steady-State error of  7.5mm.

 In the overall system, the same transfer function will be implemented for the second axis of the 2 degree of freedom ball balancer system.
 This is a workaround to create a MIMO system by combining multiple SISO systems.
 One of the diagrams will be for the X-axis, and the other will be for the Y-axis.
 Therefore the mathematical model for the entire system will be encompassed by both of these equations.